University Heights City Council President Pro Tempore, Member at Large

 Resolution 2025-56, “Authorizing the Mayor to enter into a Memorandum of Understanding with the Cuyahoga Soil & Water Conservation District for the Provision of Stormwater Management Services to the City” supporting sustainable plans for development/redevelopment of land, water quality protection and improvements, and conservation of natural resources.
 This is an important step in preparation for significant developments at John Carroll University; Bell Tower Center; Warrensville Center Road; Aldi’s; and for ongoing residential & commercial developments/maintenance throughout our City.

-Priorities and Goals for my 2nd term
+Priorities & Goals in my 2nd term are successfully underway to:

 - Put Residents first with collaborative & respectful discussions